ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingtransport.rst

 .. figure:: ./media/usingtransportMedia/media/image11.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 5.62394in
-   :height: 3.73427in

-   Figure 5‑67: The Messages box showing calculating plumes for OSTDS.
+   Figure 13-11: The Messages box showing calculating plumes for OSTDS.

 4. ArcGIS Pro indicates the tool is finished with a green notification box at the bottom of the [Geoprocessing Pane].
 You may click [View